wp-plugins/dynamic-audio-player-basic/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Provides an audio player widget with a dynamic playlist and shortcodes for "play" and "add" buttons.
+Provides an audio player widget with a dynamic playlist and shortcodes.
-Tracks keep playing while the user navigstes through the site.
+Tracks keep playing during navigation.

 == Description ==

 Provides an audio player widget with a dynamic playlist and shortcodes for "play" and "add" buttons.
 Tracks keep playing while the user navigates through the web site.

 You can find an example and a detailed description at <a href="http://dynamicaudioplayer.com/">dynamicaudioplayer.com/</a>.